llvm/llvm-project/flang/docs/Extensions.md

   only in function references, but not an explicit `INTRINSIC` statement, its name is not brought into other scopes by a `USE` statement.

-* Should hexadecimal floating-point input editing apply any rounding?
-  F'2023 subclause 13.7.2.3.8 only discusses rounding in the context of decimal-to-binary conversion; it would seem to not apply, and so we don't round.
-This seems to be how the Intel Fortran compilers behave.
+* The subclause on rounding in formatted I/O (13.7.2.3.8 in F'2023)
+  only discusses rounding for decimal-to/from-binary conversions, omitting any mention of rounding for hexadecimal conversions.
+  As other compilers do apply rounding, so does this one.

 * For real `MAXVAL`, `MINVAL`, `MAXLOC`, and `MINLOC`, NaN values are essentially ignored unless there are some unmasked array entries and